 In the end the Malwarebytes devs fixed the issue within minutes of appearing and provided appropriate tooling to fix the issues caused by this ‘mismatch’ for the less experienced users.
 The whole mess was caused by just two simple rules within a file that contains around 227.000~ in total, not bad.
 All testing was done with the free version of Malwarebytes.

-It was a fun thing to figure out both the encryption and the actual definition files themselves, I’ve even gone as far as playing around by pushing my own byte patterns in custom rule files just to see if it worked, which it did ;) Also a big thank you to my sleep deprived buddy for the decryption tool made at 4~ AM, you know who you are.
+It was a fun thing to figure out both the encryption and the actual definition files themselves, I’ve even gone as far as playing around by pushing my own byte patterns in custom rule files just to see if it worked, which it did ;) Also a big thank you to my sleep deprived buddy for the decryption tool made at 4~ AM, he writes articles on his blog at http://www.r3v3rs3r.com/.